Name: Lisa Myklak

 Before You Start, Learn This:

 Learn how to bunny hop.
 No jump involved – just learn how to bunny hop on flat ground (not clipped in).
 You have to pump with your arms and legs and this is truly jumping your bike.
 My friend Joanna Petterson and I would stack up inner-tube boxes and see how high we could get before knocking them over.
 If you know how to bunny hop, then you know the fundamentals to jumping.
-Every jump at every speed can be broken down by how to pump it.
+Every jump at every

 Practice At Your Own Pace: